TiagoCabral2000/Short_Message_Platform-C/README.md

 # TP_SO_2425
-Platform for sending and receiving short messages, organized by topics Final grade: 19 in 20
+Platform for sending and receiving short messages, organized by topics <br />
+Final grade: 19 in 20
 <br />